 You should get just a few articles.
 The published article is a commentary piece.

-There is a 2013 article that was highly pertinent to today's case - so see if you can get to it with the data points: Blood (that's the journal names) 2013 (publication year) and the title words, cancer drugs.
+There is a 2013 article that was highly pertinent to today's case - so see if you can get to it with the data points: Blood (that's the journal's name) 2013 (publication year) and the title words, cancer drugs.
 From the home page of PubMed, click on Single Citation Matcher and enter this info.
-You will get just 1 article. on unsustainable prices of cancer drugs from a group of CML experts.
+You will get a short list of articles on unsustainable prices of cancer drugs from a group of CML experts.

 National Organizations - Consumer Health Resources